Ex-Machin/Personal-Marketing/plan.md

 Programming not coding

-strong knowledge of css and html // live server, emmet
+strong knowledge of css and html // live server, emmet if you don't use vs code like me

 https://getbootstrap.com/docs/5.0/getting-started/introduction/